OinkinB/movieApi/README.md

 ## Notes

 Describe any challenges encountered while building the app.
+I could not figure out glide and how to get the images for the app

 ## License